ivycat/posts-in-page/readme.txt

 * posts that are in the _Testimonial Type_ custom taxonomy using the term _Customer_,
 * you want to display six testimonials per page,
 * you'd like them displayed in ascending order,
-* finally, you've created a custom template to use in presenting these posts and named it `my-posts-in-page-template.php`
+* finally, you've created a custom template to use in presenting these posts and named it `my-posts-in-page-template.php`.

 Your shortcode might look like this: